vagran/dxf-viewer/test/README.md

 npm run svg -- drawing.dxf out.svg --background=#fff       # light background
 npm run svg -- drawing.dxf out.svg --no-invert             # literal colours
 npm run svg -- drawing.dxf out.svg --no-text               # skip text entirely
+npm run svg -- drawing.dxf out.svg --png --stroke 3        # rasterize too, via rsvg-convert
 npm run svg -- --help
 ```

+`--png` needs `rsvg-convert` on `PATH`; without it the SVG is still written and the failure says
+so.
+Raise `--stroke` when rasterizing: a 1-pixel line lands between pixels and antialiases to a
+dimmer shade, which makes thin-line *colours* unreliable to judge from a raster even though the
+geometry is fine.

 The output path is optional and defaults to the input with a `.svg` extension.
 Options take either
 `--opt value` or `--opt=value`.